pyblosxom/pyblosxom/docs/deploy_staticrendering.rst

 ``pyblosxom-cmd staticrender`` from any directory without giving the ``--config`` option.

-Lots of output will appear as PyBlosxom figures out all the urls that need to be rendered and then renders them.
+Lots of output will appear as Pyblosxom figures out all the urls that need to be rendered and then renders them.